scttcper/gatsby-casper/README.md

 # gatsby-casper

-A port of [Casper](https://github.com/TryGhost/Casper) v2 for gatsby in TypeScript.
+This is a static blog generator and starter gatsby repo.
+A port of [Casper](https://github.com/TryGhost/Casper) v2 a theme from [Ghost](https://ghost.org/) for [GatsbyJS](https://www.gatsbyjs.org/) using TypeScript.

 ### TODO
-- [ ] emotion / component styles
+- [x] emotion / component styles
 - [x] home page
 - [x] tag page
 - [x] author page